Eventus

 templat.sas7bitm

 If some of the above files exist, overwrite them with the newly installed copies, except in the rare event that the user has done advanced SAS programming to create stored compiled macros or custom SAS formats.
-In that very rare case, make a backup copy of the user's macro or format catalog (whichever the user created), then install Eventus from the CD while logged in as that user.
+In that very rare case, make a backup copy of the user's macro or format catalog (whichever the user created), then install Eventus while logged in as that user.
+You will need to repeat this copying process every time you install an Eventus update.

 /* set default locations

-If this line is the first non-blank line in the file, another SASV9.CFG should begin with five lines each starting with a hyphen.
-Copy these five lines to the top of the 200-plus line file, above the line shown above, save and close the file.
+If this line is the first non-blank line in the file, another SASV9.CFG should begin with 3-7 lines each starting with a hyphen.
+Copy these 3-7 lines to the top of the 200-plus line file, above the line shown above, save and close the file.
 Be careful not to make any change to any SASV9.CFG except for adding lines to the top of the file.

-A third possibility is that the user's My Documents file has moved since SAS was installed.
-A variant of this is a laptop on which My Documents is defined one way when the laptop is docked or attached to a network and another way at other times.
-My SAS Files is usually a folder under My Documents and so is affected by this Hogwarts staircase problem.
-In this situation, close SAS and copy the files listed above for the multiple user account situation, from the My SAS Files folder in which they currently appear to the My SAS Files folder under the new or undocked My SAS Files.
+A fifth, quite uncommon situation is where a laptop has My Documents defined one way when the laptop is docked or attached to a network and another way at other times.
+SAS by default defines the My SAS Files folder as being under Documents or My Documents, so the My SAS Files location is automatically redefined -- but the contents not automatically copied from the original location -- if the documents folder is changed.
+If this situation applies, close SAS and copy the files listed above for the multiple user account situation, from the My SAS Files folder in which they currently appear, to the My SAS Files folder under the new or undocked My SAS Files.
+You will need to repeat this step every time you install an Eventus update.

 Return to list of FAQ subjects